I-H4ck3r/Python-Programs-and-Modules/Python progs/Billing_sys/Readme.md

+**BILLING_SYS**

-A billing system for a general store with functions such as print, calculate and search amongst old bills.
+BILLING SYSTEM for a general store with functions such as print, calculate and search amongst old bills.
 Python Tkinter Module is used to create a Graphic user Interface and it gives a beautiful UI design to the normal python functions and commands.
 In main window, different components such as:
 Button